 Configure organization-specific logins using SAML

-Portal for ArcGIS supports all SAML-compliant identity providers.
-The following tutorials demonstrate how to configure certain common SAML-compliant identity providers with Portal for ArcGIS.
+The ArcGIS Enterprise portal supports all SAML-compliant identity providers.
+The following tutorials demonstrate how to configure certain common SAML-compliant identity providers with the portal.
 For more information, see Configuring a SAML-compliant identity provider with your portal.

 Account lockout policy

 Software systems often enforce an account lockout policy to protect against mass automated attempts to guess a user's password.
 If a user makes a certain number of failed login attempts within a particular time interval, they may be denied further attempts for a designated time period.
 These policies are balanced against the reality that sometimes users will forget their names and passwords and fail to log in successfully.

 The lockout policy enforced by Portal for ArcGIS depends on which type of identity store you're using:

 Built-in identity store

 The built-in identity store locks out a user after ten consecutive invalid attempts.
 The lockout lasts for ten minutes.
 This policy applies to all accounts in the identity store, including the initial administrator account.
 This policy cannot be modified or replaced.

 Organization-specific identity store

 When you're using an enterprise identity store, the account lockout policy is inherited from the store.
 You may be able to modify the account lockout policy for the store.
 Consult the documentation specific to the store type to learn how to change the account lockout policy.

 Monitor failed login attempts

 You can monitor failed login attempts by viewing the portal logs in the Portal Directory.
 Any failed attempts result in a warning-level message stating that the user failed to log in because of an invalid username or password combination.
 If the user exceeds the maximum number of login attempts, a severe-level message is logged stating that the account has been locked out.
 Monitoring the portal logs for failed login attempts can help you understand if there is a potential password attack on your system.